rd003/blog/content/posts/dotnet-service-lifetime.md

 }
 ```

-`IMyService` have a readonly property named `InstanceId` of type `Guid`, which is set from the constructor.
+`IMyService` have a read-only property named `InstanceId` of type `Guid`, which is set from the constructor.
 We are logging inside the constructor, so that we can get notified whenever the new instance is created.

 ## Creating a middleware